Eduardolisboaqa/qa-portfolio-openweather-api/README.md

 ## Evidence

-Screenshots of the test executions are available in the /evidence folder.
+Screenshots of the test executions are available in the `/evidence folder`.

 ## Postman Collection